amineelgardoum-rgb/Depression_Predict/README.md

 ## 📈 Model Performance

-The final classification model, as detailed in `Mental=Health.ipynb`, achieved the following performance on the test set:
+The final classification model, as detailed in `Mental-health.ipynb`, achieved the following performance on the test set:

 | Metric              | Score              |
 | :------------------ | :----------------- |